-All wetlands and farmed wetlands will not be filled or drained.
+All wetlands and farmed wetlands shall not be filled or drained.
 DPRC will consult with NRCS on any wetland use, changes, or alterations.
+All drain-tile installation and/or earthwork within the boundaries of the lease must be approved by the DPRC Natural Areas Supervisor before any work commences.